 Bowel Cancer Screening

-If you have a strong family history or a genetic condition linked to bowel cancer, you and other family members may need a screening colonoscopy.
+If you have a strong family history of bowel cancer, or a genetic condition such as Polyposis Syndrome or Lynch Syndrome, you and other family members may require a regular a screening colonoscopy.